Simon's Cycles YANA RIDE

 For more information call Simon’s Cycles: 250-339-6683

-Answer: Yes, but it's tricky.
+Answer: Yes, but it is a bit tricky.
 You will need to pay the registration fee with a personal credit card.
 If you decide to use the first $50 of your fundraising to cover this cost, you can do so, however, you will have to raise those funds personally and these donors will not be eligible for a tax receipt.

 Answer: Yes, but it will take a bit of work.
-You would need to make a pledge on their behalf via this registration site using your credit card and providing their personal details.
+You will need to make a pledge on their behalf via this registration site using your credit card but provide their full name for the tax receipt.
+Cash and cheque pledges can also be brought to Marina Park on ride day.
+Look for the Pledges & Donations station under the YANA tent.
+Full names and addresses of your donors are required for tax receipts to be issued.

 2008 - 2011 - YANA Century